Eggplant parmigiana, or melanzane alla parmigiana, is a gorgeous Italian casserole dish adored for its rich flavors and comforting texture.

 4. Bake the Parmigiana

-Let cool down for 15 minutes.
-This is much recommended and part of the recipe, as the parmigiana will taste much better if the ingredients have time to cool down and meld together.
+Cooling down is essential.
+The parmigiana will be easier to cut and taste much better if the ingredients have time to cool down and meld together.

-Then garnish with fresh basil leaves and cut into eight portions.
+Then garnish with fresh basil leaves and cut into six (main dish) or eight portions (side dish) with a sharp knife.
+Serve with a lasagna spatula.

 Serving Suggestions